 - 1. Location: Cleaning rooms downstairs - 2.
-Check-out and in: Do not take until put name, room, and time.
-When return sign as well. - 3.
+Check-out and in: Do not borrowing them without registering your name, room, and time.
+When returning them sign them back in. - 3.
 Treat with respect.
-If need any other adaptors with which to clean, speak with one of the RA's. - 4.
-Do not use if bag is full and inform an RA.
+If you need any adaptors with which to clean, speak with one of the RA's. - 4.
+Do not use if bag is full in such a case inform an RA.